tavjo/computer-vision-project/README.md

 - Install necessary requirements (might not be needed if working in Google Colab)
 - create data configuration file for training
 - adjust the model of choice for the correct number of classes (3 in this case)
-- Run train.py script in yolov5 repo base directory, leaving an empty for the weight parameter since we are training a model from scratch as opposed to finetuning a pre-trained model.
+- Run train.py script in yolov5 repo base directory, leaving an empty string for the weight parameter since we are training a model from scratch as opposed to finetuning a pre-trained model
 - visualize metrics to assess model performance

 2. Validate the Model

  - evaluate model performance by running val.py script
  - visualize results

 ### Inference
-- Use trained model to run inference on new images that were not part of either the training or validation sets.
+- Use trained model to run inference on new images that were not part of either the training or validation sets
-- Visualize results (with bounding boxes, labels, and count of how many of each object are in each image).
+- Visualize results (with bounding boxes, labels, and count of how many of each object are in each image)

 ## Resources